 Vulnerability scanning is an activity that supports the achievement of CC7.1, but it is not required.

-Companies should consider incorporating regular vulnerability scans into their security practices because vulnerabilities resulting from not keeping systems up-to-date and lack of timely patching are considered the root cause of 60% of data breaches, according to Automox.
+Companies should consider incorporating regular vulnerability scans into their security practices.
+According to Automox, vulnerabilities resulting from not keeping systems up-to-date and lack of timely patching are considered the root cause of 60% of data breaches.

 Should my organization perform penetration testing and vulnerability scanning as part of my SOC 2 compliance audit?

 It is true penetration testing and vulnerability assessments are not required to achieve SOC 2 compliance.
-Nevertheless, they can be an essential part of an organization’s cybersecurity efforts to bolster resilience and improve defenses against ransomware, data breaches, and other emerging threats that affect businesses worldwide.
+Nevertheless, they can be essential to an organization’s cybersecurity efforts to bolster resilience and improve defenses against ransomware, data breaches, and other emerging threats that affect businesses worldwide.

 Vulnerability scanning and penetration testing can help you assess the effectiveness of your security controls and identify areas where your IT security needs improvement.
 Combined, they are an essential part of any comprehensive security program.
 By regularly conducting such activities, you can ensure that your systems are protected against various cyber threats.